Study Abroad Student Learning Goals

 Rationale

-• Use of site: Does the itinerary make good use of local resources and events?
+• Use of site: Does the itinerary and syllabus calendar evidence good use of local resources and events?
 How the sites to be visited are linked with the academic content of courses?
 Are students encouraged to link the experience of travel with the cognitive/reflective aspects of courses?
 How?

 • Engagement with local society: Are there opportunities for students to work and/or interact with local community members?